The What, Why, and How of OKRs

 - The Spectrum of Need – Most companies will lie on the spectrum of can to should to must implement OKRs

-- First Understand if OKRs can help your company, then figure out how to implement it.
+- First Understand if OKRs can help your company, then figure out how to implement them.

 Before you start using OKR it’s important to have a clear understanding of the challenge you want to solve, or to put it another way, the Business Objective you’re hoping OKR will help you achieve.
 For most organizations, OKR solves the challenge of executing business strategy in a way that’s clear to all employees, transparent and measurable.